“There are two kinds of guilt: the kind that drowns you until you’re useless, and the kind that fires your soul to purpose.” ― Sabaa Tahir

 The curse of privilege is guilt.

 The older I get, the closer I approach 'end of life,' the sicker I feel.
 When I awake, the guilt is heavy.
-I find it hard to live with myself.
+I find it hard to live we myself.
 For all the miss opportunities, all the times I disappointed others.

 Guilt is a form of self betrayal.